ELF-Lab/OjibweMorph/README.md

 **FSTmorph** can be installed via pip:
 `pip install fstmorph`

-3. Make edits to `Makefile` as needed
+3. Make edits to the `Makefile` as needed
 The Makefile in this repo contains variables for various file locations.
 For the most part the pre-set values should work fine, but you should ensure that the location of **OjibweLexicon** (i.e., the `OJIBWE_LEXICON` var) is correct for your local installation.

 4. Use the `Makefile`